you have questions after reviewing

 Although there is no requirement to register this software, an email to

-the following address would be appreciated and will enable me to send
+my NO5W address on QRZ.com would be appreciated and will enable me to send

 you an email when new versions or patches are available for downloading